HDFMapDigiTemplate

 Parameters:

-• board – board number
+• board (int) – board number

-• channel – channel number
+• channel (int) – channel number

-• adc (str) – analog-digital-converter name
+• adc (str, optional) – analog-digital-converter name

-• config_name – digitizer configuration name
+• config_name (str, optional) – digitizer configuration name

 Returns: